-Summer of 2017 is right around the corner & what better way to have your kids spend their summer than on the water, learning valuable life lessons and building self confidence.
-Our programs are open to EVERYONE and we welcome children from 5 – 18.
-We will continue to run our popular Guppy Program and Adventure Sailing along with a few new programs!
-We will build upon our FULL DAY – Adventure Sail program as we received multiple requests for full day programming.
+Summer of 2018 is right around the corner and the best place to have your kids spend their summer is on the water, learning valuable life lessons and building self confidence.
+Our programs are open to EVERYONE and we welcome youth ages 5 – 18.
+We will continue to run our popular Guppy Program and Beginner Sailing along with FULL DAY – Adventure Sail.
 Adventure Sail is great for Beginners who want to learn more through longer sails, but does require minimum of 1 year of experience.
 We will also run an Advanced Sailing class to help prep sailors for summer events and get their skills fine-tuned.
-Be sure to specify your boat preference as class size is limited.
 Not sure what program is the right fit for your child, give us a call and we can help you!

 This summer Charleston Community Sailing will continue to partner with the Charleston Yacht Club to run the biggest Junior Sail Program in town.
-Our fleet consists of 10 -Optimists, 2-Open Bics, 3-Lasers, 13-Vanguard 420s and 6 Stand Up Paddleboards.
+Our fleet consists of 3 – J24s, 10 – Optimists, 4 – Open Bics, 3 – Lasers, 13 – Vanguard 420s and 6 Stand Up Paddleboards.

 The Executive Director and the Board have been working hard to ensure that Charleston Community Sailing provides a safe, fun and rewarding experience for all young sailors whether they are first time students, a returning “veteran”, or an experienced racer looking to compete at the highest levels.
 We look forward to seeing you out on the water!